cornerstonejs/cornerstone3D/packages/docs/docs/concepts/renderingEngine.md

 created instance of `renderingEngine` API and use it for rendering of the viewports.

 ### setViewports API
-`setViewoirts` method is suitable for creation of a set of viewports at once.
+`setViewports` method is suitable for creation of a set of viewports at once.
 After setting the array of viewports, the `renderingEngine` will adapt its offScreen canvas size to the size of the provided canvases, and triggers the corresponding events.